 …establish a proper process to identify and return personal belongings of the passengers.

-Indeed there are many more issues the Family Assistance Act covers, like memorial services or even the raise of a monument.
+Actually, there are many more issues the Family Assistance Act covers, like memorial services or even the raise of a monument.
 Airlines have to file a respective emergency plan for approval by US authorities, which assume that you will be able to carry it out once the alarm bells ring.

 As a result of the Family Assistance Act and corresponding legislation around the globe, many airlines established family assistance teams.
 Their names may vary.
 Some airlines like Lufthansa call them Special Assistance Teams.
 But they all share the same purpose: to assist survivors, friends and relatives in case of a major incident.
 The team members are usually specially trained volunteers from all across the airline.
 Incorporated in a sophisticated alarming structure, they are often based at different locations corresponding to the carrier’s network.
 These teams have improved the care for those involved in an aviation accident tremendously.
 Not only do they get a special psychological training - a training that is essential when facing the beloved ones of the passengers, who are concerned at best or torn apart by their grief in the worst case.
 The assistance teams have in-depth knowledge of the airline’s structures, the emergency plan and the facilities to accommodate families and friends.
 The task is to inform them as comprehensively as possible, to take care of their wellbeing, to act as a liaison to the airline or simply to be there and listen.

-Relatives of a victim giving a statement that they have been neglected, uninformed, left behind or even misled are a worst case scenario for each crisis communicator.
+Relatives of a victim uttering that they have been neglected, uninformed, left behind or even misled are a worst case scenario for each crisis communicator.
 One can hardly imagine anything that harms the reputation of a company more than that.
 All expressions of condolences and concern on behalf of the company will appear like a cheap stunt afterwards.
 So when it comes to victims’ family and friends there are some lessons that could be learned from aviation disasters of the past:

 • Have a proper emergency plan in place